rccm88/projeto-flex-turismo/README.md

 # Flex Turismo Project
-A project for a fictional company called Flex Turismo, applying CSS Flexbox functionalities.
+A front end project for a fictional company called Flex Turismo, using HTML and applying CSS Flexbox functionalities.